PirkkaRannikko/Identity-Service-Broker-API/README.md

 ## 17. PHP

-oauth2-client makes it simple to integrate your Service Provider application with Checkout ISB OpenID Connect flow.
+oauth2-client makes it simple to integrate your Service Provider application with OP ISB OpenID Connect flow.
 See https://github.com/thephpleague/oauth2-client .

 Jose-php can be used to decrypt and verify the identity token.
 See https://github.com/nov/jose-php .